 - Login to your student account

-- Click on Student Services, Add/Drop Classes and select the Fall Semester 2019
+- Click on Student Services, Add/Drop Classes and select the Spring Semester 2020

-- Enter the CRNs from the list below that correspond to the workshops you would like to take.
+- Enter the CRNs on the bottom of the registration page in the boxes from the list above that correspond to the workshops you would like to take.

 - Submit Changes.
 Your workshops will become available in Blackboard in a short time, usually a couple of hours.